proalvo/canoe-freestyle-timer/README.md

 - 2 x 32x16 LED matrix display, type HUB12
 - Handheld switch for the start button, with 10 kohm resistor and piezo buzzer connected through Velleman VMA411 Mos Driving Module (see www.velleman.eu).
 - Signal generator, amplifier, and horn loud speaker, connected through Velleman VMA411 Mos Driving Module (see www.velleman.eu) and relay.
-- Power supply (12 VDC battery) and voltage stabilizers
+- Power supply (12 VDC battery) and voltage stabilizers.
+I have 24 Ah battery which more than enough for one day.

 ## Installation